VisualPhysiologyDB/optics/README.md

 Optional Args:
   -o, --output_dir: Directory to save the SHAP analysis output folder.
   -p, --prediction_prefix: Base filename for the SHAP plot and data files.
+  --mode: Analysis mode: select 'comparison' for pairwise SHAP comparison of all sequence predictions, 'single' for individual SHAP explinations of all sequences, or 'both' for both outputs.
   -m, --model: Prediction model to use for the comparison.
   -e, --encoding: Encoding method to use.
   --save_viz_as: File type for the SHAP visualization (svg, png, or pdf).
+  --use_reference_sites : Enable to use reference site numbering (i.e. - Bovine or Squid Rhodopsin), instead of feature names.
 ```

 ### Example Command Line Usage vvv